Toddthegod1/Toddthegod1/README.md

 # Hi there, I'm Todd Klinger! 👋

-I'm a sophomore studying Computer Science and Data Science at Dickinson College.
+I'm a sophomore studying Computer Science and Data Analytics with a math minor at Dickinson College.
 Passionate about solving problems and learning all I can!

 ---